 Dr. Alavi have been responsible for developing 'from scratch' two classes focused on extrusion.
-GRSC 720 Extrusion Processing in the Food and Feed Industry is a senior level extrusion class with emphasis on introduction to extrusion technology and hands on laboratory exercises, and GRSC 820 Advanced Extrusion Processing is a graduate level extrusion class with group-based research projects as the main focus.
-Both these classes have seen increased enrollment over the past 6 years.
-He also took the lead in developing a 3-credit study abroad class to India (GRSC 790 Agriculture and Food Processing in North India), is being offered in Summer 2010.
+GRSC 620 Extrusion Processing in the Food and Feed Industry is a senior level extrusion class with emphasis on introduction to extrusion technology and hands on laboratory exercises, and GRSC 820 Advanced Extrusion Processing is a graduate level extrusion class with group-based research projects as the main focus.
+Both these classes have seen sustained enrollment over the past 8 years.
+The importance of this subject area to the training of Grain Science undergraduates was demonstrated by a unanimous decision by the faculty to make GRSC 620 a required course for students enrolled in the Feed Science and Management program.
+Dr. Alavi also took the lead in developing and teaching a 3-credit faculty-led study abroad class to India (GRSC 790 Agriculture and Food Processing in North India), that was offered in Summer 2010.
+He has developed yet another new course 'Pet Food Processing' that will be first offered in Fall 2011.
+Dr. Alavi is also an active member of the planning committee for the K-State South Asia Curriculum Initiative, which is funded by the US Department of Education and focuses on developing a secondary major on South Asia for students in professional and applied disciplines across various colleges.

-Dr. Alavi has developed a strong partnership with industry including Frito-Lay and Wenger Manufacturing.
+Dr. Alavi has developed a strong partnership with industry including Frito-Lay/ Pepsico and Wenger Manufacturing.
 Under his overall supervision, the extrusion lab has become a major service provider to industrial clients.
-Approximately, 500-600 hours (70% industrial and 30%) academic including lab classes and graduate student research) are devoted to performing extrusion runs for industry, research and teaching purposes every year.
-Industrial clients included diverse entities including coops and companies involved in pet food, aqua feed and food production and also other research organizations.
-At an average, more than \$100,000 in annual revenue is brought in by the service-related activities of the extrusion lab, which go towards operations, maintenance, and salary of one full-time operations manager and hourly wages of several students who help in the lab and also gain valuable hands-on experience.
+Approximately, 400-500 hours (both industrial and academic including class labs and graduate student research) are devoted to performing extrusion runs for industry, research and teaching purposes every year.
+Clients include diverse entities such as process equipment manufacturers, ingredient companies, pet food, aqua feed and food processors, and external research organizations.
+More than \$100,000 in annual revenue is brought in by the activities of the extrusion processing facilities, which goes towards operations, maintenance, and staff salaries.
+Several graduate and hourly undergraduate students help in lab operations and gain valuable hands-on experience.
 The 'Extrusion Processing: Technology and Commercialization' short course is an annual international event for training participants from industry and academia.
-In the 5th edition (August 2009), there were 36 participants from the U.S., India, Brazil, Paraguay, Argentina, Bolivia, South Africa and Norway.
+In the 6th edition (August 2010), there were 28 participants from 9 countries spanning 4 continents, including the U.S., Canada, Argentina, Brazil, Chile, Peru, Barbados, Japan and Ghana.
 Dr. Alavi has also focused on international activities and collaboration.
-He travels annually to India to conduct short courses and strengthen linkages with agricultural universities, government institutions and private industry.
-Another important part of service-related contributions is Dr.Alavi's leadership role in AACC International and Institute of Food Technologists (IFT).
-He was the AACC Engineering and Processing division Chair/ Elect for 2008-09 and Chair for 2009-10.
-He was also a member of the 2009 AACC annual meeting planning committee and scientific initiative chair for Engineering, Rheology and Processing.
-He is a member-at-large for the IFT Food Engineering divison.
+He travels annually to India to conduct short courses and work on projects with agricultural universities, government institutions and private industry.
+He has also developed strong partnerships with non-profit organizations active in Southern Africa with focus on food security, nutrition and agricultural value addition.
+Another important part of service-related contributions is Dr.Alavi's leadership role in